YUCHEN005/GenTranslate/README.md

 We also release a HypoTranslate dataset to support LLM finetuning, which contains over 592K pairs of N-best hypotheses and ground-truth translation in 11 languages.
 Experiments show that our GenTranslate significantly outperforms the state-of-the-art SeamlessM4T-Large-V2 on various speech and machine translation benchmarks.

-**NOTE:** At this time (before publication), we provide inference script, test data and partial well-trained models only for inference use.
+**TIP:** At this time (before publication), we provide inference script, test data and partial well-trained models only for inference use.
 Full-version resources of this paper, including training script, the entire HypoTranslate dataset and all the models, will be open sourced upon publication to benefit the community.

 ## Conda Environment Configuration